sj-piano/eth-contract-hello-world/README.md

 We will use the `info` logging level throughout this walkthrough.

 Create a new private key and store it in the `input-data` directory:
-`node scripts/create-private-key.js > input-data/testnet-sepolia-private-key.txt`
+`node scripts/create-private-key.js > input-data/sepolia-testnet-private-key.txt`

 Display the private key:
-`cat input-data/testnet-sepolia-private-key.txt`
+`cat input-data/sepolia-testnet-private-key.txt`

-Store it in the `.env` file as `TESTNET_SEPOLIA_PRIVATE_KEY`.
+Store it in the `.env` file as `SEPOLIA_TESTNET_PRIVATE_KEY`.

 Derive an Ethereum address from the private key and store it in the `input-data` directory:
-`cat input-data/testnet-sepolia-private-key.txt | node scripts/derive-address.js > input-data/testnet-sepolia-address.txt`
+`cat input-data/sepolia-testnet-private-key.txt | node scripts/derive-address.js > input-data/sepolia-testnet-address.txt`

 Display the address:
-`cat input-data/testnet-sepolia-address.txt`
+`cat input-data/sepolia-testnet-address.txt`

-Store it in the `.env` file as `TESTNET_SEPOLIA_ADDRESS`.
+Store it in the `.env` file as `SEPOLIA_TESTNET_ADDRESS`.

 See the balance of the address (currently it should be `0`):
-`node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/testnet-sepolia-address.txt`
+`node scripts/get-balance.js --network=testnet --log-level info --address-file input-data/sepolia-testnet-address.txt`

-In Metamask, transfer a reasonable amount of SepoliaETH to your new address that is stored in `testnet-sepolia-address.txt`.
+In Metamask, transfer a reasonable amount of SepoliaETH to your new address that is stored in `sepolia-testnet-address.txt`.

 Deploy the contract to the Sepolia testnet:
 `node scripts/hello-world-deploy.js --network=testnet --log-level info`

 This will output an address.
-Copy this address into the `.env` file as `TESTNET_SEPOLIA_DEPLOYED_CONTRACT_ADDRESS`.
+Copy this address into the `.env` file as `SEPOLIA_TESTNET_DEPLOYED_CONTRACT_ADDRESS`.

 Confirm deployment:
 `node scripts/check-contract-exists --network=testnet --log-level info`